Paul Thompson (American football): 2002 season

 He arrived on campus in the fall of 2002 as a backup to both Jason White and Nate Hybl.
 He was scheduled to be redshirted that season.
 During the second game of the year against Alabama, starter Jason White hurt his knee, forcing Hybl to take his spot.
-More importantly for Thompson was the fact that he would not be redshirted in 2002.
+More importantly for Thompson was that he would not be redshirted in 2002.
 He would receive playing time in four games, but did not start, remaining the second-string quarterback.

 2003 season

 After the Sooner Rose Bowl win, Hybl graduated, leaving White and Thompson the quarterback job.
 Jason White earned the top spot, once again leaving Thompson on the bench.
 White led the team, and ultimately ended up winning the Heisman Trophy.
 Paul played in 10 games in 2003.

 2004 season

 Thompson expected to have the job all to himself in 2004, but special circumstances allowed Jason White to play another year.
 White led the team to an undefeated regular season.
 Thompson was redshirted for the season.